 Supporting documents required include evidence of lawful permanent residence or US citizenship, which may be the petitioner’s green card, naturalization certificate, or birth certificate.
 Further required documents may include the birth certificate of the beneficiary.
 Spousal petitions will need to show further documentation that proves their relationship is valid, such as photos, messaging history, and statements showing joint financial ventures.

 The form must be submitted with associated filing fees, which can be paid by credit card if the applicant uses Form G-1450, Authorization for Credit Card Transactions.
 Filing fees can also be paid with a cashier’s check, money order, or personal check.
 Form I-130 can be filed online.
-For applicants filing by mail, it is important to ensure that the form is sent to the rate USCIS lockbox facility.
+For applicants filing by mail, it is important to ensure that Form I-130 is sent to the correct USCIS lockbox facility based on the petitioner’s location and method of delivery.
 Upon successful submission, a receipt notice from USCIS will be delivered.

 Tips for Filing Form I-130